bob-stewart/msf-examples/README.md

 environment variable for instance, you'll have to make sure it is reachable and routable from the inner Docker CLI.)

-* When you want to shut down Polyverse, you may find a proliferatio of services and containers.
-This is, afterall, our speciality.
-We launch and manage dozens of instances of your Microservice.
-So you will need to shut them all down properly.
+* When you want to shut down Polyverse, you may find a proliferation of services and containers.
+This is, after all, our speciality.
+We launch and manage dozens of instances of your Microservice, so you will need to shut them all down properly.
 If you are running no other services on the same swarm, this should be as simple as running:
 `docker service rm $(docker service ls -q)` on your command prompt.

-#### Why do we pack as Docker-in-Docker?
+#### Why do we package as Docker-in-Docker?

 Polyverse is designed to run on a swarm that is configured in a certain way with parameters passed to Polyverse's Supervisor (who is